rpeszek/my-blogs/posts/2022-03-13-ts-types-part6.md

 There is a steady slow progress.
 Mainstream languages are introducing a bit of types and FP.
 `async`-`await` is now supported by many languages.
-_Sum/variant types_ are supported in some way by many languages (TS's union types stand out for their readability).
+_Sum/variant types_ are supported by many languages (TS's union types stand out for their readability).
 Record types are being introduced as well (e.g. Java 14 _records_, C# 10 record struts, ...).
 C# has type safe `equals`.
 Advanced types in TS we have discussed in [_add_blank_target Part 4](2022-01-09-ts-types-part4.html) and [_add_blank_target Part 5](2022-02-13-ts-types-part5.html).
 The list slowly grows.